sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 Turns out it's pretty easy to write the same system in a language you know well after fixing all the bugs in a different language, and I just rewrote all three services in a single pass.
 The resulting code wasn't particularly idiomatic as it really was meant to be a fast, behaviorally-equivalent translation into the target language.
 Constant, small refactorings have been occurring since the rewrite in order to shape the code into something more appropriate for the new environment.

-This has unlocked a large number of performance improvement opportunities, the results of which are are detailed in the [3.17 release announcement](/blog/sourcegraph-3.17#fast-precise-code-intelligence).
-The technical details are described in a blog post on [performance improvements for precise code intel](/blog/performance-improvements-in-precise-code-intel).
+This has unlocked a large number of performance improvement opportunities, the results of which will be detailed in the Sourcegraph 3.17 release announcement.
+The technical details are detailed in a blog post on [performance improvements for precise code intel](/blog/performance-improvements-in-precise-code-intel).

 ## Remove the API server